The Namasté Way is a collection of short stories written in journal style.

 “Kathryn calls you my catalyst.
 She say’s you turn my grape juice into wine.
 She has encouraged me to surround myself with friends who listen and empathize and don’t try to fix me or solve my problems or bore me with their pop psychology.
 I call it SBS…Spiritual Bypass Shit.
 I feel like I am finally acting like my true authentic self.
 So, I choose you as my friend.
 My son.
 My empathe friend who I can share this heartbreak with.”

 In Kenzy’s Mermaids story, Emily finds solace from guilt and the excruciating experience of witnessing her eight-year-old daughter undergoing chemotherapy by diving into the deep end of a swimming pool.
 “I dove in to the deep end and sat on the bottom until every atom of oxygen left my lungs.
 And when I ascended there were no thoughts in my head.
 For the first time in weeks my mind was focused on just one thing-breathing.”

 In the next three stories, readers take a deep dive into the heartbreak and the loss of identity with the protagonists, where many women find themselves after break ups.
 Readers ascend towards light once the protagonists break away their shells that they’ve been prisoned in, in search of finding their own inner pearls.
 The shell of body image, the gender rolls that society has dictated for women, and materialism.
 The light is the reflection of the pearl that’s been there all along.

 The final three stories are about surrendering to cancer, caring for aging parent, and losing a best friend to suicide.

-The Namaste Way will be published by Inanna Publications in Fall of 2022!
+The Namaste Way will be published by Inanna Publications in Fall 2023!